Jacob Meyers Player Props: Astros vs. Yankees

-After going 0-for-3 with an RBI in his most recent game, Jacob Meyers and the Houston Astros face the New York Yankees (who will hand the ball to Luis Severino) at 7:05 PM ET on Friday.
+After batting .267 with three doubles, three walks and two RBI in his past 10 games, Jacob Meyers and the Houston Astros take on the New York Yankees (who will hand the ball to Carlos Rodon) at 1:35 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Yankees.
+He had a one-hit performance in his most recent game (1-for-4) against the Yankees.

 Jacob Meyers Game Info & Props vs. the Yankees